BUILT: 1998, Dakota Creek Industries, Anacortes, WA.

-Two of the latest retirees of the Washington State Ferry fleet are not old
+Two former members of the Washington State Ferry fleet were, at the

 Built in 1998 and 1999 by Dakota Creek Shipyards of Anacortes, the

+knots.
 The commute time to Bremerton dropped to 30 minutes, and

 things looked good for an expanding fleet of similar ferries across

 Trouble arose almost at once.
 After a short time on the route it

-the ferries didn't have enough time to flatten out, resulting in
+from the ferries didn't have enough time to flatten out, resulting in

 erosion of the beach.
 WSF tried correcting the problem, but it didn't

 help.
 After a court injunction was issued the ferries were slowed.
 Nine

 months later the injunction was lifted, but WSF continued to slow the

 ferries at the narrowest point of the passage to prevent any further

 Even slowed the vessels found no lack of passengers.
 However, when

-hough later thrown out as being unconstitutional, the legislature
+Although later thrown out as being unconstitutional, the legislature

 caved to political pressure and kept the reduction in place, never

-Forced to make cuts to service, it was determined that the pasenger
+Forced to make cuts to service, it was determined that the passenger

-could not be run cost effectively.
+simply could not be run cost effectively.
 Fares would have had to have

 been raised so high that it was doubtful commuters would have paid

 for the trip that was running only 15-20 minutes faster than the auto

 The vessels were withdrawn from service in the fall of 2003.
 They were